 Below we present the most current available UPenn transfer acceptance rate as well as historical data.

-When trying to get the complete picture on how difficult it is to transfer into a given school, it is important to also look at historical data.
-Many schools have wild fluctuations in transfer acceptance rate from year to year.
-As you can see, the UPenn University transfer acceptance rate has indeed been somewhat variable in recent years, ranging from 4.6% to 8%.
+When trying to get the complete picture of how difficult it is to transfer into a given school, it is important to look at historical data.
+Many schools have wild fluctuations in transfer acceptance rates from year to year.
+As you can see, the UPenn transfer acceptance rate has indeed been somewhat variable in recent years, ranging from 4.6% to 8%.

 Historical transfer rates are as follows: